Ryzen 5000, GeForce RTX 3000 Empower XMG Gaming Laptops

 The XMG Pro 15 and XMG Pro 17 permit up to two M.2 SSDs that can be configured in a RAID 0 or RAID 1 array.
 There are also two SO-DIMM memory slots for a maximum up to 64GB of DDR4-3200 memory.

 Schenker recommends a base configuration that includes the Core i7-10870H, GeForce RTX 3070 Max-Q and the Full HD IPS display with the 300 Hz refresh rate.
-In Regarding pricing, the XMG Pro 15 starts at $2,373, while the XMG Pro 17 at $2,407.
+The XMG Pro 15 starts at $2,373, while the XMG Pro 17 at $2,407, both with VAT included.

 |XMG Pro 15